MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 ---
-title: Use one-click ingestion to ingest data into Azure Data Explorer
+title: Ingest data into Azure Data Explorer using the ingestion wizard.
-description: Overview of ingesting (loading) data into Azure Data Explorer simply, using one-click ingestion. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 06/22/2022
+description: Overview of ingesting (loading) data into Azure Data Explorer simply, using the ingestion wizard. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 06/22/2022